twimbit/opensource-projects/src/pages/sed.md

   weight: 1
 template: page
 ---
-Twimbit is a research company where we help businesses and individuals overcome most challenging problems using the power of research.
-Our goal is to touch everyone’s life and help their decision making process.
-We work across various domains and provide the relevant knowledge that one should always have, thus improving the efficiency and get better at what they do.
+Our goal is to touch everyone’s life and help them making better decisions.
+We work across various domains and provide knowledge that is truely relevant.